 Recognising this, many funeral services are starting to offer services that cater to people that are wanting to plan a budget-friendly funeral for their loved ones.
 There are also multiple ways to maintain tradition at a lower cost.
 Here are some ideas for planning funerals on a tight budget.

-This is one of the most obvious options, but cremation genuinely is a practical way to cut costs when it comes to funeral planning.
+This is one of the most obvious options, but cremation genuinely is a practical way to cut funeral costs when it comes to funeral planning.
 In the UK, you are able to have a loved one cremated for less than £1000, making it one of the more economically and eco-friendly ways to deal with a person’s body after they pass.

 Whether you are using funeral directors that specialise in low-budget options or are dealing directly with the crematorium, at the very least, educating yourself on the basics that go along with cremation would be a good move.